 The National Police Cadet Corps (NPCC) formed in 1959, has a membership of about 20,000 cadets.
 NPCC (Girls) in Anglican High School was set up in 2005 and is the youngest Uniformed Group in Anglican High School.
-After six years of dedication and perseverance, AHS NPCC unit has attained Gold for the Unit Overall Proficiency Award 2010.

 The Corps seeks to indoctrinate in its members the knowledge of discipline, conscientiousness and a sense of esprit de corps, as well as the importance of serving the community.

 In NPCC, cadets undergo a variety of training such as crime prevention, road safety training (which includes interaction with primary school students when they visit the road safety park), campcraft, footdrill, baton drill, precision drill and many more.

 One of the major highlights of our CCA is the .22 revolver shooting which is held at Home Team Academy.
 Cadets are given the opportunity to fire actual .22 revolvers and attain their Marksmanship badge.
 They also get to compete with other units at the annual .22 revolver shooting competition held by NPCC HQ.
 Another highlight of our CCA is the chance to take part in camps held at Pulau Ubin, where they get to engage in obstacles like the Flying Fox and overcoming the various ropes challenge.
 At the same time, they learn basic survival cooking, canoeing and rafting.

 Some of the optional enrichment programs that our cadets are given a chance to take part include the .177 Air Rifle training and Air Pistol training, one and two-star kayaking, basic adult first aid certification and OBS.
 They are also given opportunities to represent the unit in NPCC parades and National Day Parade.